 At 1st level, a time mage is able to cause a temporal “hiccup” to reroll a single action that the time mage rolls (e.g., attack roll, skill check, or saving throw).
-The time may spend an additional use of temporal hiccup to affect an ally or enemy within 30 feet.
-If affecting an enemy, they received a Will save (DC 10 + half of the time mage’s level + his Intelligence modifier) to be unaffected.
-A time mage can use this ability a number of times per day equal to 3 + his Intelligencer modifier as an immediate action.
+The time mage may spend an additional use of temporal hiccup to affect an ally or enemy within 30 feet.
+If affecting an enemy, they receive a Will save (DC 10 + half of the time mage’s level + his Intelligence modifier) to be unaffected.
+A time mage can use this ability a number of times per day equal to 3 + his Intelligence modifier as an immediate action.

 Motes of Time (Su)

 - Gain a bonus to one attack roll, skill check, ability check, or saving throw.
 The roll must represent a single action that occurs entirely within a single round.
 (A time mage could use a mote to add a bonus to an Acrobatics check to leap over a chasm, but not to a Craft check made to determine how much progress was made after a day of work.)
 The bonus gained is equal to +1d4.
 This increases to +2d4 at 8th level, and +3d4 at 16th level.
 The time mage can decide to add this bonus immediately after seeing the result of the original die roll.